allaud/bravado-growh-challenge/README.md

 You are suggested to implement a simple landing page/UI for email management using Rails, Vue, mailgun API and whatever you want in addition.
 The simpler is better.
 Expected technologies used are: Ruby, ES6, CSS (with any pre/post processors), html.

-Email statuses, except sent/scheduled, should be taken from Mailgun API and shown in a following format: "#{status} at #{status_changed_at}".
+Email statuses, except sent/scheduled, should be taken from Mailgun API and shown in a following format: `#{status} at #{status_changed_at}`.
 Error status must have also a link to retry.

 ## Layout design